humphreyska/Working-Calculator/README.md

 6. The result will appear below text box
 7. Click clear to reset text box

+## The operators supported by the calculator are:
+- for addition ' + '
+- for subtraction ' - '
+- for multiplication ' * '
+- for division ' / '
+- for parenthesis ' ( ' ' ) '

 ## Features
 - Text Box
   - Input expression